UCL-INGI/StudUCLouvain/README.md

 ## License
-UCLCampus is available under the GNU/GPLv3 license.
+Stud.UCLouvain is available under the GNU/GPLv3 license.
 See the LICENSE file for more info.